 - Does this unlock trapped value within our existing spend, or just add a new cost?

-- Does it create aligned incentives, making employees financially healthier when they make medically smarter choices?
+- Does it create aligned incentives that make employees financially healthier when they make smarter medical choices?

-- Does it generate the proprietary data we need to move from reactive renewal fights to proactive strategy?
+- Does it generate the proprietary data we need to move from reactive renewal battles to proactive strategy?

 The ultimate "free" employee benefit is one that pays for itself and then pays your people back.
-It’s the shift from managing a cost center to engineering a culture of health and wealth.
-It’s not about finding a perk.
-It’s about finally fixing the machine.
+It's the shift from managing a cost center to engineering a culture of health and wealth.
+WellthCare, the first Health-to-Wealth Benefit System, makes this shift real: it rewards every verified preventive action with earned store dollars at the WellthCare Store and automatic retirement contributions, all at zero net cost to employers.
+It's not about finding a perk.
+It's about finally fixing the machine.